bahanonu/share/ucsf/wynton/maxquant/README.md

 Assuming you are still in the same directory as in the setup step, run MaxQuant as below.
 Remember to edit the `mqparPath` file in `runMaxQuant.sh` to the path for the MaxQuant XML parameters file you want to use.

+__Note:__ Make sure `qsub` in `submitJob.sh` has `-l h_rt=48:00:00` (change the time as needed), which indicates how long the job should run for and thus allows Wynton to send it to the proper queue.
+Else by default the job is sent to Wynton's `short.q` queue, which kills the job after 30 mins.

 ```bash
 bash submitJob.sh
 watch qstat